 While the onus of planning belongs to the captain, the organisers certainly put a huge amount of work into preparation.
 This starts months out with guides on yacht preparation down to passage information pre departure and even during the rally.
 We have found this a great tool.

-You depart and sail at the speed you choose (a misconception we had heard is that you had to stay together at the same speed!).
+You depart and sail at a speed you choose (a misconception we had heard is that you had to stay together at the same speed!).
 We sailed for 24-hours seeing no one for that 24 period, that was our choice.
 Some prefer to sail closer together.

 Rule of the sea states that vessels hearing another in distress, are required to assist the vessel in distress.
 So while the fleet may be scattered and way out of sight (with faster yachts long gone), someone will come to assist.